Timber Creek, Northern Territory: 2022–2023: Tropical Cyclone Ellie

-Geography

 Climate

 Timber Creek is a tropical savanna climate (Köppen climate classification Aw) with distinct wet and dry seasons.
 The annual rainfall is 979mm with the heaviest falls occurring during the wet season months November – April.
 High humidity and overnight temperatures as well as large thunderstorms characterise this season.
 The Victoria River is prone to flooding during these months.
 The dry season months, May–October, see minimal rainfall, blue skies, less humidity and cooler overnight temperatures.

 Demographics

 There were 278 persons resident in Timber Creek at the 2021 census.
 This was an increase of 11.6% from the 249 residents reported at the 2016 census.
 54.8% of the population was male and 45.2% female.
-155 persons (56%) identified as Aboriginal or Torres Strait Islanders.
-The median age of residents was 33 years.
-75% of the population was born in Australia.
+155 persons (56%) identified as Aboriginal and/or Torres Strait Islanders.
+The median age of residents was 33 years, with 75% of the population was born in Australia.

 The most common languages spoken in the town were English and Ngaliwurru.
 Of those who reported a religious affiliation, the largest group was Pentecostal (22%).
 While median weekly incomes were lower for individuals than both the Northern Territory and national levels, household incomes were higher than the national median in Timber Creek.

 Attractions

+The nearest official visitor centre is the Katherine Visitor Information Centre, on the Stuart Highway in Katherine.

+Judbarra National Park

-Judbarra / Gregory National Park encompasses 13,000 km2 of wilderness, covering tropical and semi-arid landscapes.
+Judbarra National Park, the largest part of which is situated to the south-west of Timber Creek, encompasses 13,000 km2 of wilderness, covering tropical and semi-arid landscapes.
 It is significant for the natural beauty and traces of Aboriginal culture throughout the park.
 It is open all year round for fishing, camping and four-wheel drive activities.
 The park was formerly known as Gregory National Park, but on 21 October 2011, it was announced that under a joint management plan with the traditional owners, the park would be dual-named "Judbarra / Gregory" for ten years.
 The plan aims to preserve the unique cultural heritage found at this place.
-In 2021, it will officially be known only as Judbarra National Park.
+From 2021, its official name became Judbarra National Park.

-Gregory'sTree
+Gregory's Tree

 "Gregory's Tree" is a large boab tree on which explorer A.C.
 Gregory's party inscribed the arrival and departure dates of the 1855–56 expedition to explore the Victoria River and surrounds.
 The tree is located at the northernmost point of the Gregory National Park at the expedition's original campsite by the river bank and is a short drive from the Victoria Highway and is well signposted.
 The site itself has boardwalks and information signs detailing its history.
 The tree is registered both as a heritage place and an Aboriginal sacred site.